hofstadter-io/hof/docs/content/code-generation/data-files.md

 {{<lead>}}
 Hof can generate data files during code generation.
-Create any JSON, Yaml, XML, Toml and CUE files (note, add all here) from a single source of truth CUE configuration and schemas.
+Create any JSON, Yaml, XML, Toml and CUE file from a single source of truth CUE configuration and schemas.
 Use existing data and configurations as part of the input if you already have a source of truth.